Equity Capital Markets

 - Contributing industry expertise to informed debates about regulation.

-- Serving as a resource to help policy makers, media and private individuals understand the equity capital markets.
+- Serving as a resource to help policy makers, media and individuals understand equity capital markets.

 Standard forms and documents

-To access AFME’s Equity Capital Markets Standard Forms and Documents click on the links below.
+Click on the links below to access AFME’s Equity Capital Markets Standard Forms and Documents.

 - AFME - Model ECM Research Guidelines